pavan-kumar-arepu/pavan-kumar-arepu/README.md

 # 👋 Hi there, I'm ArepuPavankumar!

-I'm a passionate Software Mobile Architect based in Sweden and Hyderabad, focusing on designing and architecting mobile applications for both iOS and Android platforms.
+I'm a passionate Software Mobile Developer & Architect based in Sweden and Hyderabad(Overall 14+ Years), focusing on designing and architecting mobile applications for both iOS and Android platforms.
 140+ Repositories that cover the spectrum of tech stack(C, C++, Swift, Objective, Java, Kotlin, JavaScript, Dart, Shell/Python Scripting) and technologies like (iOS, Android, and ReactNative).
 My expertise includes Mobile Development, architecture, system design, low-level and high-level architecture, cloud technologies (AWS, Azure, Google Cloud), and artificial intelligence.